 But every woman who prays or prophesies with her head uncovered dishonors her head,

 The issue in this verse is the conduct of women in public worship.
-The woman who prays or prophesies with her head “uncovered” dishonors her “head,” that is, her husband who has responsibility for order in the family.
+The woman who prays or prophesies with her head “uncovered” dishonors her “head,” that is, her husband, who has responsibility for order in the family.
 The covering to which Paul refers here is her longer hair (11:14-15).
 This covering is a symbol of acceptance of the principle of headship/leadership.
-Note that women here are both praying and prophesying, so they have freedom to minister publicly.
-Prophesying in this context means expounding God’s Word.
-It is important for a woman to expound God’s Word as a woman and a man to expound God’s Word as a man.
+Note that women here are both praying and prophesying, so they have the freedom to minister publicly.
+Prophesying, in this context, means expounding God’s Word.
+A woman needs to expound God’s Word as a woman and a man to expound God’s Word as a man.

 for that is one and the same as if her head were shaved.